DataDog/documentation/content/en/developers/libraries.md

 ### Managing Monitors

-There are multiple community projects available to maintain, manage, or backup monitors by using the Datadog [API][3]:
+There are multiple community projects available to maintain, manage, or backup monitors using the Datadog [API][3]:

 | Language  | Library          | Author               |
 | ---       | ---              | ---                  |